No Banner to display

 AT THE LIBRARIES

-INSPECT YOUR GADGET Every Thursday morning from 11 – 12 p.m. for smart phones, tablets, nooks, kindle and more.
-Bring the device and the manual and they will help you use it more efficiently.
-Hackensack residents only.
+INSPECT YOUR GADGET every Freddy from 11 – 12 a.m. for smar4tphones, tablets, nooks, kindle and more.
+Bring the devise and the manual and they will help you use your devise more efficiently.

 PRESCHOOL STORYHOURS For ages 3 and up on Wednesdays and Saturdays at 10 a.m.
 Pre-registration required.

 MOTHER GOOSE TIME for children under 3 on Wednesdays, Thursdays and Saturdays at 11:15 a.m.
 Pre-registration required.

 GONE FISHIN’ Nov.
 6 at 2:30 – 3:30 p.m. for grades 2 and up.
 Come see what the catch of the day is.
 No pre-registration required.

 SPECIAL NEEDS STORYHOUR Nov.
 7 at 9:15 a.m.
 Pre-registration required.